FAQ: Audio Newbies’ Most Common Questions

 A common situation that a newbie would find themselves is when they want to use IEMs with their smartphone.

-Since smartphones have speakers and can produce sound it means that they have an onboard DAC and amplifier.
+Since smartphones have speakers and can produce sound, it means that they already have an onboard DAC and amplifier.

-This is where it is recommended to purchase a "Dongle DAC".
+This is where it is recommended to purchase a "dongle DAC/AMP".

 To add a few disclaimers before continuing:

-- Outside of North America and Australia, the Apple Dongle runs at 0.5VRMS where it normally runs at the full 1VRMS.
-This means that the lower voltage version will approximately output 6dB less gain, or in other words, "be lower in volume".
-Alternatives to the Apple dongle without a lower voltage version would be Venture Electronics Abigail Pro and FiiO JA11.
+- Outside of North America and Australia, the Apple dongle runs at 0.5VRMS where it normally runs at the full 1VRMS.
+This means that the lower voltage version will approximately output 6dB less gain, or in other words, "be 6dB quieter".
+Alternatives to the Apple dongle without a lower voltage version would be dongle DAC/AMP combos with the CX31993, KT02H20 and CS43131 chips - most notably Venture Electronics Abigail (Pro) (CX31993), FiiO JA11 (KT02H20) and JCally JM20 (CS43131).
+[Disclaimer: they can be iffy with quality control]

-- The Apple dongle has a default pre-amplification value of -5120/-15360 (equals to -20dB) on all Android phones if not bypassed.
+- The Apple dongle has a default pre-amplification value of -5120/-15360 (which equals to -20dB) on all Android phones if not bypassed.
 This means that using this Apple dongle on Android will effectively give you much "lower volume" than on devices like a Windows PC.
+This issue hasn't been resolved on all phones yet as of the Android 16 update (Samsung phones in particular) and also appears on some dongles without hardware volume control in varying degrees.
 Click here for further information.

-- It is rather short, perfect for mobile use, not so much for desktop when your cable + dongle length leaves the rest of the cable in an awkward position when trying to reach your USB-C port (worse if you don't even have one on your motherboard).
+- It is rather short, which would be perfect for mobile use, but not so much for desktop when your cable + dongle length leaves the rest of the cable in an awkward position when trying to reach your USB-C port (even worse if you don't even have one on your motherboard).
 Therefore it is recommended to get a USB extension and a USB-A to USB-C adapter if necessary.

 People within "audio science" circles actively record measurements of DACs and amplifiers in order to distinguish between different products within objective means.